Caio Maia

-Caio da Silva Maia (born 1 April 2005), known as Caio Maia, is a Brazilian footballer who plays as a forward for Atlético Mineiro.
+Caio da Silva Maia (born 1 April 2005), known as Caio Maia, is a Brazilian footballer who plays as a forward for Londrina, on loan from Atlético Mineiro.

 Career

 Born in Paulo de Faria, São Paulo, Caio Maia joined Atlético Mineiro's youth sides in 2022; initially on loan from Ponte Preta, the club later activated his buyout clause and he signed a permanent contract until 2027.
 He made his first team – and Série A – debut on 16 October 2024, coming on as a second-half substitute for Brahian Palacios in a 1–1 away draw against Fortaleza.

+On 5 February 2026, Caio Maia joined Londrina on a one-year loan deal.